benjamindkilleen/benjamindkilleen.github.io/_posts/2021-03-09-how-to-take-the-train.md

   - Missouri
 ---

 The Amtrak overlooks a lot of cornfields in between Chicago and St. Louis.
-Not *just* corn, of course.
-There are also creekbeds, interstates, and cul-de-sacs; minor leage baseball stadiums; and a grafittied concrete beam at Union station which reads, "Have a great day."
-These attractions notwithstanding, the train's predominant view consists of row after row of that patchwork agricultural quilt knitted into the Midwest.
-For those traveling alone, it has a strangely captivating quality.
+Of course, there are also creekbeds, interstates, and cul-de-sacs; minor leage baseball stadiums; and a grafittied concrete beam at Union station which reads, "Have a great day."
+These attractions notwithstanding, the train's predominant view consists of corn: row after row of that patchwork Midwest quilt knitted in the Earth.

 I used to take the Amtrak at the end of every quarter.
 I could have driven, if I owned a car, or flown from Midway airport, but the Southwest flight cost \\$138, while a single seat on the Texas Eagle, a double-decker corrugated tin snake with polyester blue curtains and no wifi, sold for
 \\$27.
-The train was appropriately slow.
-The lone star locomotive never exceeded 90 mph on its journey south, and it ran considerable risk of running late, breaking down, or sharing track with sluggish freight, which for arcane reasons actually had priority over passenger rail.
-Over my four years in Chicago, I experienced numerous such delays, so many in fact that my family grew accustomed to timing their departure based on Find my iPhone rather than the stated time of arrival, so as to occupy that pale-fluorescent waiting room inside the Gateway Transportation Center for as little time as possible.
+The train was correspondingly slow.
+The lone star locomotive never exceeded 90 mph on its southward journey, and it ran the risk of breaking down or sharing track with sluggish freight trains, which for arcane reasons actually had priority over passenger rail.
+Over my four years in Chicago, I experienced numerous delays.
+In fact, my family grew accustomed to timing their departure based on Find my iPhone rather than the stated schedule, so as to occupy that pale-fluorescent waiting room inside the Gateway Transportation Center for as little time as possible.
 In one instance, my 9 A.M. departure broke down just outside of Joplin, at 9:40.
 I spent the next twelve hours texting back and forth about the second engine breaking down as well, the linkup with 11:30's Texas Eagle to the rescue, and the lack of horsepower that resulted in our combined ten-mile-an-hour crawl across the snowy fields of Illinois.
-It was December.
+It was December 2016.
 My family had tickets to *A Christmas Carol* at 8:30, half the day beyond when I was scheduled to arrive, but still I didn't make it.

 After that debacle, my family paid the Southwest fee whenever my arrival coincided with some other scheduled plan, be it Christmas plays at home, Thanksgiving in Kansas City, or vacation in